trishh088/Data-Engineering-With-AWS/Cloud Data Warehouses/README.md

 8. 🧹 Tackled cleaning up of Redshift resources after, which we’d never do in production (unless we want to risk deleting everything we worked so hard to build—yikes!).

-9. 🤖 Built [Infrastructure & Analytics Script.ipynb](https://github.com/trishh088/Data-Engineering-With-AWS/blob/main/Cloud%20Data%20Warehouses/Infrastructure%20%26%20Analytics%20Script.ipynb), which runs all the code sequentially from setting up te role, Redshift cluster, the create and etl scripts, few analytical insights generated from the loaded data, and of course deleting the Redshift cluster post analysis (saved this to run last to avoid any massive Redshift bill!).
+9. 🤖 Built [Infrastructure & Analytics Script.ipynb](https://github.com/trishh088/Data-Engineering-With-AWS/blob/main/Cloud%20Data%20Warehouses/Infrastructure%20%26%20Analytics%20Script.ipynb), which runs all the code sequentially from setting up te role, Redshift cluster, the create and ETL scripts, few analytical insights generated from the loaded data, and of course deleting the Redshift cluster post analysis (saved this to run last to avoid any massive Redshift bill!).

 10. 📜 Finally, put together this README because good documentation is crucial.
 My mantra - never skip this step—it only creates chaos later.
 Been there, done that, never again!